Qwen¶

 What it is¶

 Qwen is a series of Large Language Models (LLMs) developed by Alibaba Cloud, including general-purpose (Qwen), coding (Qwen-Coder), and vision (Qwen-VL) models.
-It is one of the most capable open-weight model families available, particularly strong in coding, mathematics, and multilingual tasks.
+The family features standout agentic variants such as Qwen 3.6-35B-A3B (latest frontier variant), Qwen 3.5-Max-Preview, and Qwen 3.5-Plus, which continue to push the boundaries of reasoning and agentic performance.
+It remains one of the most capable model families available, particularly strong in coding, mathematics, and complex multi-agent workflows.

 What problem it solves¶